 Divorce by Mutual Agreement

-Divorce by mutual agreement means that neither party blames the other for the divorce, as they are choosing not to contest matters.
+Divorce by Mutual Agreement means that parties can file for a divorce without blaming each other for the divorce.
 There are many advantages to such uncontested divorces.
-For example, it means spouses don’t have to have been separated for 3 years before divorcing.
+For example, it means spouses don’t have to find fault with each other and spend time and money litigating a messy divorce.
+Parties also don't have to show separation for 3 years before divorcing.

-A new law, making changes to the Women’s Charter is to be introduced, allowing couples to divorce without needing to prove fault, or separation.
-According to the Divorce by Mutual Agreement law, divorcees need to show that they have been married for at least 3 years, and that they have tried to reconcile.
+The new divorce law allows couples to divorce without needing to prove fault or separation.
+According to the Divorce by Mutual Agreement law, divorcees need to show that they have been married for at least 3 years and that they have tried to reconcile.

-How can a specialist divorce lawyer help your uncontested divorce?
+How can a specialist divorce lawyer help you with Divorce by Mutual Agreement?

 Even if a divorce will be simplified and uncontested, with decisions made on the main issues before filing for divorce, it is still a good idea to consult a specialist lawyer, particularly if children and/or properties are involved.
 This is because: